Domestic Violence Progression

 Intimidation

 Intimidating behaviors and actions can range from threatening looks or gestures to slamming objects, destroying property, hurting or killing pets, and displaying weapons.
-An abuser will often destroy an item that has special meaning to his partner, while letting her know that she could be his next target.
+An abuser will often destroy an item that has special meaning to their partner, while letting them know that they could be his next target.

 Even though your partner might not always use physical violence, it is likely he is constantly utilizing many of these tactics to control and degrade you.
 If you have heard over and over again how worthless you are, how everything is your fault, and how you deserve to be “punished” for your failures, you are likely to begin to believe it.
 This is especially true if there is no one around to support you as a worthwhile person and who sees your partner’s abusive behavior as destructive and inappropriate.